 In addition to creating a strong, reliable Wi-Fi signal, mesh-router systems have a few other prominent benefits.
 Here are some of the biggest pros.

 1. Easy network management: One main feature that distinguishes mesh-router systems from traditional routers is the easy network access they provide.
 Many mesh-router systems are totally automated, allowing for easy management through a mobile app, even when you're not at home.
 Many mesh-router apps let users quickly scan their speeds, cut off Wi-Fi access to certain networks, create guest networks, test the quality between the various connection points and even connect to smart home devices.
 Some high-end traditional routers have similar features, but you'll usually have to be connected to the local network from a desktop web interface to turn them on.

 2. Streamlined connections: With traditional routers, devices known as range extenders are often used to repeat the signal so Wi-Fi can be accessed from long distances.
-However, many extenders require you to create a separate network, with a separate name, for the range extender.
+However, even the best Wi-Fi extenders require you to create a separate network, with a separate name, for the range extender.
 This means you may have to switch Wi-Fi connections, sometimes manually, as you move around the house.
 A mesh-router system, on the other hand, doesn't require constant reconnection, even as you move from room to room.
 You also won't have to deal with as much lag, as the access points all broadcast the same signal, rather than having to route requests through multiple networks.

 3. Tight security: Along with easy management, some residential mesh-router kits come with good security support.
 Thanks to the aforementioned easy network management, it's not hard to keep your router devices safe — many automatically check for, and install, firmware updates.
-(Until recently, most routers had to be updated manually by the owner.)
-The Luma takes security a step further by screening out known malicious websites.

 The drawbacks of mesh routers